UberGuidoZ/Flipper/BadUSB/ReadMe.md

 -----

 Looking to defend against BadUSB?
-[Check out this nifty tool](https://github.com/8yr/No-BadUSB-thanks) from [8yr](https://github.com/8yr).
+[Check out this nifty tool](https://github.com/8yr/No-BadUSB-thanks) from [8yr](https://github.com/8yr).<br>
+Note this won't be perfect and may have some exploits of its own, but worth a look/test!

 -----